Are you looking for the best negotiation books?

 If you noticed some parallels from How to Win Friends and Influence People, you are right.

-After all, understanding people in one setting (friendships) helps you in all other domain as well because people are people (dating, intimate relationships, negotiations etc. etc.)
+After all, understanding people in one setting (friendships) helps you in all other domains as well because people are people (dating, intimate relationships, negotiations etc. etc.)

-In my course Power University I show you a couple of examples where helping people save face helped me win the negotiation.
+Power University shows you a couple of examples where helping people save face helped me win the negotiation.

 #4.
 Game Theory Bargaining and Auction Strategies